-I’m currently in the midst of the Vacant Room residency at Pact Centre for Emerging Artists, developing a new work about apocalyptic fiction and preparing for impending doom.
-It’s been heaps fun.
-More info to come!
+In August I had the great privilege of being artist-in-residence at the Pact Centre for Emerging Artists, developing a new work about apocalyptic fiction and doomsday preparations.

 WINNER – BEST COMEDY

 (NZ Fringe 2014)

 Body-poet Sabrina D’Angelo tells the story of her life (and the life of her story).
 Enter a bizarre silent film world where bears, bum-worms and Madame Bovary burst forth like hot-air buffoons.
 Described as ‘Kate Bush meets Mr. Bean’, Sabrina probes into the grand themes of life, love and identity with the grace and zest of an excited toddler.
 Wickedly funny and heartwarmingly tender, it’s the physical comedy that’s all in your mind.